RadoslavTsvetanov/custom-express/README.md

 without this you would have needed to do either do the logic in the two routes seperately ir to wrap them both in a function.
 Think of this like a middleware you can put after requests not before them

-#### Disclaimer i took a lot of inspiration from hono and elysia js for these hooks (btw take a look at them one more time to get more features)

 ##### Using subrouters for conditional hooks